20+ Best Things to Do in Torremolinos (An Insider’s Guide)

 4. Eat traditional food at a chiringuito

 If you’re up for an authentic experience, eating at a chiringuito (a beach bar or restaurant) is a must-activity in Torremolinos and Costa del Sol.
-These beach restaurants mostly offer fish and seafood dishes such as espetos de sardinas (barbecued sardines) and pescaíto frito (fried fish).
+These beach restaurants mainly offer fish and seafood dishes such as espetos de sardinas (barbecued sardines) and pescaíto frito (fried fish).

 5. Have a fun day at Aqualand Torremolinos